Skip to content

 Voltage-based Estimation with Load Compensation

-To use the load compensation you will still need to set the basic configuration.
+To use the load compensation first set the basic configuration.
 The Empty Voltage (BATn_V_EMPTY, where n is the battery number) should be set higher (than without compensation) because the compensated voltage gets used for the estimation (typically set a bit below the expected rest cell voltage when empty after use).
-You should also calibrate the Amps per volt divider in the basic settings screen.

 INFO